Be Smart, Go Local.

 Best Zigbee Air Quality Monitor

-Best Air Quality Monitor for Home Assistant: Aqara S1 Air Quality
+Best Air Quality Sensors for Home Assistant: Aqara S1

 Unlike most devices on this list, which are either standalone or sticker-mounted, the Aqara S1 is designed to be installed inside a switchbox.
-This is Aqara’s top-tier air quality sensor, capable of detecting Carbon Dioxide, PM Particles as well as a Temperature and Humidity reading.
+You may need to get a professional to do this for you, and sign an electrical service agreement.
+The S1 Aqara’s top-tier air quality sensor, capable of detecting Carbon Dioxide, PM Particles as well as a Temperature and Humidity reading.
 It uses solid and reliable sensors, such as the Plantower PMST003 for PM particles and Sensirion SCD40 for its CO2 measurements.

-Best Air Quality Monitor for Home Assistant: IKEA Vindstyrka
+Best Air Quality Sensors for Home Assistant: IKEA Vindstyrka

 The IKEA Vindstyrka is a budget-friendly option for a solid Zigbee air quality monitor.
 It can measure PM particles, temperature, humidity and generate a VOC index.
 It relies on the Sensirion SEN54 for its particulate matter, temperature and humidity readings.